On the Fragility of Contribution Score Computation in Federated Learning: Related Work

-To ensure no other works manipulate contribution scores, we reviewed relevant recent surveys~\cite{zhang2023survey,cui2024survey} as well as performed a literature search in early 2025 using Google Scholar.
-The utilize queries were ``\textit{"Contribution" and "Poison" and "Federated Learning"}'' and ``\textit{"Contribution Evaluation" and "Aggregation" and "Federated Learning"}''.
-Regarding CE poisoning, our review did not find previously not cited papers.
-Regarding the aggregations, we found several studies (e.g.,~\cite{zeng2021fedcav,du2025hfedcwa}) proposing to use contribution scores to design more robust or fair aggregation mechanisms, but the reverse relationship (i.e., how the choice of an aggregation strategy impacts the resulting contribution scores) seems to remains unaddressed until this work.
+Given that ML is a fast-moving field and our topic lies at the intersection of multiple sub-fields, we reviewed recent surveys~\cite{zhang2023survey,cui2024survey} and conducted a broader literature search via Google Scholar to confirm that no prior work explicitly addresses the manipulation of FL contribution scores.
+The utilized queries were ``\textit{``Contribution'' and ``Poison'' and ``Federated Learning''}'' and ``\textit{``Contribution Evaluation'' and ``Aggregation'' and ``Federated Learning''}''.
+Regarding CE poisoning, our review did not find papers not referenced previously.
+Regarding aggregation methods, we found several studies (e.g.,~\cite{zeng2021fedcav,du2025hfedcwa}) proposing to use contribution scores for designing more robust/fair aggregation mechanisms; however, the reverse relationship (i.e., how the choice of the aggregation mechanism affects the resulting contribution scores) seems to remain unexplored.